 A group of scientists have developed the Resonator, a machine which allows whoever is within range to see beyond normal perceptible reality.
 But when the experiment succeeds, they are immediately attacked by terrible life forms.

-Mike, a young teenage boy who has just lost his parents, is afraid to lose his brother.
-This fear causes him to follow his brother to a funeral, where Mike witnesses the Tall Man lift a coffin on his own.
-Mike decides to investigate and discovers a horrible world where the Tall Man, along with his flying spheres, shrink the to half their normal size and reanimate them as slaves.
+Mike, a young teenage boy who has just lost his parents, afraid to lose his brother follow him to a funeral, where Mike witnesses the Tall Man lifting a coffin on his own.
+Mike decides to investigate, and discovers that the Tall Man, protected by his flying spheres, is shrinking dead bodies down to half their normal size and reanimating them as slaves.
 It is then up to Mike, his brother, and Reggie the ice cream man to stop the Tall man.
-Written by

 See more »

 The cable TV version has a extra text in the credits that reads "enter the Tall Man's Mausoleum if you dare at www.phantasm.com" See more »

 Like everyone that has reviewed this film before me, I am going to sing it's praises, however, unlike those before me, I'm not quite sure why.
 This film did everything it was supposed to do as a horror film.
 It scared me in a few areas, it was quite gory in others and it was easily one of the ten most quirky and bizarre films I have ever seen.
 I can't tell you why anything transpires the way it does in here, I can't even tell you why people do the things they do, but I don't really think that is the point of the film.
 Like David Lynch's Mulholland Drive, this is more of mind altering experience or a dream that just doesn't make any sense.
 Perhaps this is a film that is esoteric by design and if that is the case then perhaps I should just watch it over and over again until I do have some sort of puerile grasp of it.